Running Tests on Android

 There are two ways to run tests on a local device:

-- Through the IDE – Both Xamarin Studio and Visual Studio can submit the test run to Test Cloud.
+- Through the IDE – Both Visual Studio for Mac and Visual Studio can submit the test run to Test Cloud.

 - Programmatically Declaring the Device – Using the UITest API, a test can explicitly identify a device that it should be run on.

 Each of these topics will be discussed in more detail below.

 The Android device must be unlocked before Visual Studio for Mac can run the tests on the device.

 Running Tests with the IDE